Eleanor of Toledo: Patronage of Arts

-Like her husband, Eleanor was a notable patron to many of the most artists of the age like Agnolo Bronzino, Giorgio Vasari, and Niccolò Tribolo and very notable buildings still standing today.
+Like her husband, Eleanor of Toledo was a prominent patron of the arts during the Italian Renaissance.
+She supported leading artists of the period, including Agnolo Bronzino, Giorgio Vasari, and Niccolò Tribolo, commissioning works that played a significant role in shaping the cultural identity of the Medici court.
+Her patronage extended to architecture as well, contributing to the construction and embellishment of several enduring landmarks in Florence, such as the Palazzo Pitti and its surrounding Boboli Gardens.

 Eleanor's private chapel in the Palazzo Vecchio was decorated by Bronzino.
 From 1559 to 1564, she commissioned Vasari to make a new fresco in her apartments about famous women whose actions, in his words, have equalled or surpassed men, such as Queen Esther, Penelope, and Florentine heroine Gualdrada.
-It is thought that the redecorations were a concerted effort on the middle age Eleanor's part to reshape her public persona away from fecundity and towards other her virtues – wisdom, valour, and prudence.
+It is thought that the redecorations were a concerted effort by the Duchess to reshape her public persona away from fecundity and towards other her virtues – wisdom, valour, and prudence.

 In the earlier part of her marriage, the Medici family lived in Florence's Via Larga at what is now the Palazzo Medici-Riccardi and later at the Palazzo Vecchio.
-Raised in the luxurious courts of Naples, Eleanor purchased the Pitti Palace across the Arno river in 1549 as a summer retreat for the Medici.
+Raised in the luxurious courts of Naples, Eleanor purchased the Palazzo Pitti across the Arno river in 1549 as a summer retreat for the Medici.
 In 1550, she commissioned and supervised Tribolo to create the Pitti's famous Boboli Gardens, which possess an openness and expansive view unconventional for its time.
 The gardens were very lavish and no access was allowed to anyone outside the immediate Medici.

 Part of Eleanor's final will and testament was the creation and funding of the prestigious but exclusive convent Santissima Concezione, the daughter house of one of her favorite convents, Le Murate.
 It was built around the Sale del Papa of the prominent Dominican monastery Santa Maria Novella, which once functioned as quarters for visiting popes.